 The National Eczema Organization puts forth several recommendations for laundry care for people with eczema and sensitive skin.
 Some of these include: using your machine’s second or “extra rinse” setting, washing new fabrics before the first use, washing everything that your baby comes into contact with before the first use, and choosing a gentle laundry detergent.
 Although following these recommendations, and even using homemade soap to wash your clothes, will not completely get rid of eczema breakouts (as we said before, there are many different triggers), they will get rid of laundry detergent triggers, which may mean less severe breakouts.

 Remember that harmful chemicals may be hiding in everything that you have been washing in a laundry machine: bedding, towels, clothes, baby clothes, etc. Making the switch to natural living may seem like a big step, and a huge change, but it doesn’t have to be.
-Simply by changing your regular, leading brand laundry detergent to a natural laundry detergent, you can make a big change in both your health and for the environment.
-Just look at all the benefits of using a natural laundry detergent here.
+Simply by changing your regular, leading brand laundry detergent to a green laundry detergent with biodegradable ingredients you can make a big change in both your health and for the environment.

 So now you know.
 If you or anyone in your family are suffering from eczema or dermatitis, you should consider making some changes in the chemicals that come into contact with your skin, mainly your laundry detergent.
 We may think laundry detergent is such a small part of our lives, but in reality it’s one of the chemical formulas which affect our bodies the most.
 We wake up in bedding washed with laundry detergent, then dress ourselves with clothes washed with laundry detergent and leave them on our bodies the entirety of the day.
 Making the change to a gentle, safe, non toxic detergent is the way to go.
 If you don’t believe us, hear it from the people that already tried a great non toxic detergent!